Chocolate Clementine Cupcakes with Candied Citrus Slices

 - 4 cups water

-- 2 cups sugar, plus more for drying
+- 2 cups fine granulated sugar plus more for tossing

-- 1 heaping tablespoon grated Clementine zest (about 2-3 clementines)
+- 1 heaping tablespoon grated orange zest roughly 2-3 clementines

 Dark Chocolate Ganache: